AdobeDocs/commerce-php/src/pages/coding-standards/contributing.md

 Like many large projects, Magento has coding standards.

-Use the [Magento coding standards]({{site.baseurl}}/guides/v2.4/coding-standards/bk-coding-standards.html) when you contribute to the Magento codebase or create an extension.
+Use the [coding standards](index.md) when you contribute to the Adobe Commerce and Magento Open Source codebase or create an extension.
 It is possible that a rule that you consider important is not covered yet.

 You can add your own custom rules, using either PHPCS or ESLint, and contribute those to the [magento-coding-standard](https://github.com/magento/magento-coding-standard) repository so everyone can use those custome rules.